nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description

-The `find` command allows users to add a particular student into TAPA.
+The `find` command allows users to find a particular student into TAPA.
 Since not all fields are compulsory during the execution of the `find` command, the user's input is being parsed in `AddressBookParser`.
 After which, a new `FindCommand` object will be created, and is subsequently executed by the `LogicManager`.